Restaurants on St. Martin and St. Maarten -

 (at the beginning of the Boardwalk)

 International cuisine.
 Open for lunch & dinner.
 A good place for Happy Hour or a casual evening out.
-Enjoy the fully stocked bar or dinner at this casual restaurant, and sit outside to enjoy the fine Caribbean weather.
-Greenhouse offers two-for-one drinks every Tuesday, which makes this a busy night at the bar.
-Their menu features steak, ribs, lobsters, and fresh fish.
+Enjoy the fully stocked bar and the cocktails at this casual place and sit outside enjoying the fine Caribbean weather.
+Greenhouse offers two-for-one drinks at Happy Hour, which makes it a good deal.
+Their menu features steak, ribs, fish etc., yet in terms of quality, we prefer their drinks!!!

 (721) 542 1645